montilab/Xposome/README.md

-# Exposome Portal
+# Carcinogenome Portal

-This portal is currently hosted at: https://reina-chau-2018.shinyapps.io/Exposome/
+This portal is currently hosted at: [https://carcinogenome.org](https://carcinogenome.org)

-Scripts for running R Shiny portals for exploring data and results from the Exposome Project
+Scripts for running R Shiny portals for exploring data and results from the Carcinogenome Project

 ### source scripts
 ```
+source_HEPG2_server.R
+source_MCF10A_server.R

-requires data directory: contact maintainer for access
+requires /data directory: contact maintainer for access